dra2020/rdapy/docs/_pages/scoring.md

 --by-district path/to/by-district.jsonl
 ```

+To keep the plan-level scores a simple CSV, this script "flattens" the hierarchical JSONL format
+making field names by combining the dataset keys and metric names with a period, e.g., `E_16-20_COMP.estimated_seats`.
-If you want output in a different format, you can process the output of the `score.py` script directly,
+If you want output in a different format, you can process the output of the `score.py` script
-e.g., using `jq`.
+with a different script-let or directly, e.g., using `jq`.